 Why buy travel medical insurance for Saudi Arabia?

 Most medical facilities are of a very high standard in major cities and urban areas.
 In smaller cities and towns, hospitals have a more deteriorated quality and may only do routine procedures.
 In case of a serious injury or illness, you may need to be transported to the major hospitals.
-Medical evacuations and repatriations have been previously required by travellers.
+Medical evacuations and repatriations have been previously required by travelers.
 Buying travel medical insurance can mitigate these costs.

 Saudi Arabia Trip Cancellation Insurance for International Travelers - FAQs